Cross-posted at Montclair SocioBlog.

 The Dutch have a more practical approach, more focused on solving a problem than on punishing evil.
 The Dutch also have a reputation for cleanliness.
 Years ago, when the men’s rooms at the Amsterdam airport were looking and smelling like, well, like men’s rooms,

 Schilpol Schiphol, the company that runs the Amsterdam airport, looked into the problem.
 And the problem was that most men weren’t looking.
 They simply didn’t watch where they were going.
-So Schiphol came up with a simple and non-punitive solution:
+So Schiphol came up with a simple and non-punitive solution: a fly to draw the user’s attention.

-It’s that black spot (I’ve added the red outline).
-If the photo were life size, you would easily see that it’s a fly.
-Or rather, a realistic picture of a fly.
 The idea was that men would aim for the fly – the stream would go from one fly to another (I’m sure this pun doesn’t work in Dutch) – and the men’s room would stay cleaner.

 It worked.
 A study by Schiphol’s social science team found that fly urinals had an 80% reduction in spillage.
 Some years after that, JFK hired Schiphol to run the International Arrivals Building there.
 So now at JFK too, the urinals have the target flies.
 At the Newark airport, I saw urinals with a cartoon-like bee (a realistic bee might have might have triggered a counterproductive startle and flinch).